linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 2. Click **On Battery**.
 3. Switch on **Low Battery Notification**.
 The system issues a low battery notification when the remaining battery power is below a set threshold (for example, 20%).

 You can adjust the threshold of low battery level by dragging the slider below "Low battery level".
-You can adjust the threshold of auto suspend battery level by dragging the slider below "Auto suspend battery level".

 >![notes](../common/notes.svg) Notes: This function is only available for laptops.